arctic-gsu/kubernetes_workshop/README.md

 # Kubernetes:
+### What is container?
+A container is a lightweight package that contains an application's code, libraries, configuration files, and dependencies.
+### What is Kubernetes?

-Open source container orchestration framework, developed by google </br>
+- Open source container orchestration framework, developed by google </br>
-Manage containers, i.e. help manage application with 100-1000's of containers with various environments </br>
+- Manages containers, i.e. help manage application with 100-1000's of containers with various environments </br>

 #### What problems does kubernetes solve?
 What are the task of an orchestration tool?